 But, before getting into the ways to reduce unfilled impressions, we need to check the impact of unfilled impressions on your inventories.

-Checking the unfilled impressions in DFP
+Checking the unfilled impressions in Google Ad Manager

 1. Once you log in, click reports.